You may have heard your credit score can take a hit when your credit report is “pulled.”

 But there is a difference between a “hard” credit check and a “soft” credit check.

-Knowing the difference between a hard and soft credit checks can help you fully understand how to protect your credit score.
+Knowing the difference between a hard and soft credit check can help you fully understand how to protect your credit score.
 Because, let’s be honest: You don’t want a series of bad decisions to hurt your chances of getting your dream home or a new car.
 And you don’t want to keep yourself away from crucial information.

 What’s a hard credit check?